Newspaper Page Text

 while Rev. Harold M. Kingsley,

-prominent Chicago minister. tells
+prominent Chicago minister, tells

-of "Some FEffects of the Present
+of "Some Effects of the Present

 Depression Upon the Colored Com

-munity as Seen on the Chicdgo
+munity as Seen on the Chicago

 Front.”